incordai/watchman/README.md

 Ask what actually has to be true for an AI memory system to be worth adopting:

 **It has to require nothing of you.** A memory tool with a "save this" button is a memory tool that ends up empty, because the moment worth saving is never the moment you think to press it.
-Watchman captures through editor hooks, so the record is complete whether or not anyone was paying attention.
+Watchman captures through editor hooks, installed into **every agent tool it finds on the machine** — so switching from one agent to another does not restart your history.
 Everything downstream — indexing, the code graph, the auditor, peer sync — is background work on a schedule.
 The correct amount of ongoing effort is zero, and that is what this costs.

 **It has to be there tomorrow.** Hosted memory is a dependency with a pricing page and a shutdown notice.
 The memory engine is an executable on your disk and a single redb file.
 There is no version of "the vendor changed direction" that takes your history away.